keks24/this-year-i-learned-about/README.md

 # this year i learned about
-a totally inaccurate list of things i learned of every year. the dark figure is very high!
+a totally inaccurate list of things i learned within a year. the dark figure is very high!

 # example command to generate the lists
 ```bash